csiu/coursework-stat545/homework/hw10-data-from-the-web.md

 I have done so previously in [homework 9](https://github.com/STAT545-UBC/celia_siu/blob/master/homework/hw09-automation.md).
 The dataset that I created for this homework is taken from [The Skyscraper Center](http://www.skyscrapercenter.com/buildings) and it gives the information for the **100 tallest completed buildings in the world**.
 In the process of compiling this data for homework 9, I manually copied the [table from the website](http://www.skyscrapercenter.com/buildings) onto a spreadsheet and saved it into a [CSV file](https://raw.githubusercontent.com/csiu/skyscraper/master/inst/skyscraper.csv).
 I then created an R package and made it available at [`csiu/skyscraper`](https://github.com/csiu/skyscraper).
 As a simple test drive of the data, we can see (from the [README](https://github.com/csiu/skyscraper/blob/master/README.md)) that the tallest completed building is in Dubai.

-In addition to [`csiu/skyscraper`](https://github.com/csiu/skyscraper), I also created [`abandoned-shoyru.tsv`](https://gist.github.com/csiu/ea40d624baa5b172c561) of which will describe below.
+In addition to [`csiu/skyscraper`](https://github.com/csiu/skyscraper), I also created [`abandoned-shoyru.tsv`](https://gist.github.com/csiu/ea40d624baa5b172c561) (described below).

 ## The data
 The source of this data comes from **The Lost and Pound**: *helping lost pets since 2005* at http://lost.quiggle.org

-And if you have not guessed it by now, given that I used the term “Shoyru”, “pet” and “quiggle”, this data is about [Neopets](https://en.wikipedia.org/wiki/Neopetsneo), a virtual pet website available at http://neopets.com.
+And if you have not guessed it by now, given that I used the term “shoyru”, “pet” and “quiggle”, this data is about [Neopets](https://en.wikipedia.org/wiki/Neopetsneo), a virtual pet website available at http://neopets.com.
 In particular this data describes the species, colour, and sex of pets abandoned to the pound available for adoption.

 **Backtrack to why this dataset**

 As a kid, I played Neopets and every December, I would go get the free daily gifts from the [Advent Calendar](http://www.neopets.com/winter/adventcalendar.phtml).
-I admit, I am still getting those gifts for they are a part of my childhood I'm not ready to let go.
+I admit I still am getting those gifts for they are a part of my childhood I'm not ready to let go (besides, it's only a few clicks here and there).
 Anyways, as I was getting the gift, I start to wonder: does Neopets have an API?
 After a bit of light searching, Neopets does not appear to have one.
-Eventually, I somehow landed on the [The Lost and Pound](http://lost.quiggle.org) and found the concept hilarious (and honestly wished I stumbled into it sooner)... and so now here I am, scraping this data for [homework 10](http://stat545-ubc.github.io/hw10_data-from-web.html).
+Eventually, I somehow landed on [The Lost and Pound](http://lost.quiggle.org) and found the concept hilarious (and honestly wished I stumbled into it sooner)... and so now here I am, scraping this data for [homework 10](http://stat545-ubc.github.io/hw10_data-from-web.html).

 **Structure of the website**

 In this website, the abandoned pets are listed by species.
 For the homework, I will focus on [Shoyru](http://www.neopets.com/shoyru/) (since this is the first neopet I created).
 Going to the [page for Shoyru at The Lost and Pound](http://lost.quiggle.org/neopets/shoyru), we see a pagination with 50 abandoned Shoyrus per page.
 We also see that in total there are 3312 abandoned Shoyrus.
-After a bit of calculation -- e.g. `ceiling(3312/50)` -- this make 67 pages of Shoyru listings.
+After a bit of calculation -- e.g. `ceiling(3312/50)` -- this make 67 pages of Shoyru listings (on Dec 4, 2015).

 **The question**

 Like many superficial owners, we want to find the pets which are special.
-In particular, given the list of abandoned pets, we (or as least I) want to know the names of the pets that are not coloured red, green, blue, or yellow (i.e. those pets which are not commonly coloured / not by default available).
+In particular, given the list of abandoned pets, we (or as least I) want to know the names of the pets that are not coloured red, green, blue, or yellow (i.e. those pets which are not commonly coloured a.k.a. not available by default).

 ## Scraping the data